qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

-If you have already loaded a layer, and want to enable OTF projection, the best practice is to open the :guilabel:`Coordinate Reference System` tab of the :guilabel:`Project Properties` dialog, select a CRS, and activate the |checkbox| :guilabel:`Enable on the fly projection` checkbox.
+If you have already loaded a layer, and want to enable OTF projection, the best practice is to open the :guilabel:`Coordinate Reference System` tab of the :guilabel:`Project Properties` dialog, select a CRS, and activate the |checkbox| :guilabel:`Enable on the fly CRS transformation` checkbox.
 The |geographic| :sup:`CRS status` icon will no longer be greyed-out and all layers will be OTF projected to the CRS shown next to the icon.